TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 #### O(n&#178;) - Quadratic Complexity

 You've probably written code with a Quadratic Complexity on your programming journey.
 It's commonly seen when you loop over a data set and within each loop you loop over it again.
-Therefore, when the number of items in the data increases by 1, it requires 1 extra iteration in both the outer loop and the inner loop.
-2 extra items requires 2 extra iterations in the outer loop and 2 extra in the inner loop.
-If we are looping through an array with n items and, within each loop, looping over it again, this involves a total of n&#178; sub-steps.
 For example, if our array has 3 items, the nested loops require 3&#178; = 9 sub-steps.
 Adding just one more item to the array almost doubles this number to 4&#178; = 16.
 Adding a 5th item takes us to 5&#178; = 25 sub-steps.
 Then doubling the array size to 10 items increases the sub-steps from 25 to 100, so 4 times as much work needed!
 We hope you can see where we're going with this...